-- Prescription medicine that is sent to school should be in the original container with the dosage information still intact - The student will take prescription medicine to the nurse's office.
-She will check the medicine in and will dispense the required dosage stated on the prescription. - The school has a supply of Tylenol and other permissible over-the-counter medications that can be given to a student when necessary.
+- Prescription medicine that is sent to school should be in the original container with the dosage information still intact. - The student will take prescription medicine to the nurse's office.
+She will check the medicine in and will dispense the required dosage stated on the prescription. - The school has a supply of over-the-counter medications that can be given to a student when necessary and with parent's permission.
 Students should not bring this medication to school.